15 September 2018 (10:30-17:00)

-Fortingall Kirk was rebuilt in simple Arts and Crafts style in the early 20th century on a very early religious site beside the ancient Yew Tree.
-Inside, under the oak, barrel-vaulted roof, are preserved relics of the Celtic Monastery including fragments of fine Pictish crosses.
-An Exhibition, covering the history of the Kirk and Village, with details of recent archaeological work in the Kirkyard and on the Celtic monastic site, will be on display.
+Fortingall Kirk was rebuilt in a simple Arts and Crafts style in 1902 on a very early religious site beside an ancient Yew Tree.
+Inside, under the oak, barrel-vaulted roof, are relics of the 7th century Celtic Monastery including fragments of fine Pictish carved cross-slabs.
+View an exhibition covering the history of the Kirk and village, with details of recent archaeological work in the Kirkyard that involved local schoolchildren.

 Architect: Dunn & Watson

 Guided historical village walk available in the afternoon; phone 01887 830474 to book a place

 Located 8 miles west of Aberfeldy

 Limited parking available outside the Kirk, more near the hall